-At NAME OF SCHOOL we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.
+At At St Mary and St Joseph's School we recognise the possibility that adults working in the school may harm children, including governors, volunteers, supply teachers and agency staff.

 Allegation Against a Member of Staff

 - Follow Managing Allegations Against Staff Policy - Inform SIO and Trust HR Manager immediately - SIO will inform Director of Education immediately - Director of Education will inform Diocese Safeguarding Lead Robert.Brown@prcdtr.org.uk - A decision will be made by the Trust HR Manager and Director of Education as to whether suspension is an appropriate action. - HT to carry out risk assessment and instigate identified control measures - If the local authority holds a Strategy Meeting, when asked whether the member of staff works or volunteers in any capacity with children or young people, the HT/SIO should disclose any information that they are aware of, but state clearly that there may be other roles that he/she is not aware of.